tensorpack/tensorpack/.github/ISSUE_TEMPLATE/unexpected-problems---bugs.md

 before posting.

 If you expect certain accuracy, only in one of the two conditions can we help with it:
-(1) You're unable to match the accuracy documented in tensorpack examples.
+(1) You're unable to reproduce the accuracy documented in tensorpack examples.
 (2) It appears to be a tensorpack bug.

-Otherwise, how to train a model to certain accuracy is a machine learning question and is not our responsibility to figure out.
+Otherwise, how to train a model to certain accuracy is a machine learning question.
+We do not answer machine learning questions and it is your responsibility to figure out how to make your models more accurate.

 ### 4. Your environment:
   + Python version: